Praful/allcatsrgrey/README.md

 # Background

-The purpose of this project was originally to scrape data from the The Collection on the [National Grey Literature Collection](https://allcatsrgrey.org.uk) website.
+The purpose of this project was originally to scrape data from The Collection on the [National Grey Literature Collection](https://allcatsrgrey.org.uk) website.

 After that was achieved, I found that the 18,000 records in The Collection referenced only about 50 documents.
 The expectation was that this should have been closer to 10,000 documents.

-On further investigation, I found that there are documents (eg pdf, Word, and Excel files) on the web site.
+On further investigation, I found that there are documents (eg PDF, Word, and Excel files) on the web site.
 These are referenced in the following ways:

 1. The chronological [archive](https://allcatsrgrey.org.uk/wp/wpfb-file/cervical_screening_standards_data_report_2018_to_2019-pdf/#wpfb-cat-127) pages.